Common Challenges in API Development and How to Overcome Them

 How to Overcome It:

-- Use Load Balancers: Distribute traffic across multiple servers to prevent any single server from becoming overwhelmed.
+- Load Balancing: Distribute incoming traffic across multiple servers to prevent bottlenecks.

-- Adopt Microservices Architecture: Break your API into smaller, independent services that can scale individually.
+- Adopt Microservices Architecture: Break down your API into smaller, independent services to improve scalability and maintainability.

 The Challenge: